 S. Tyler Normandia joined the Toombs Judicial Circuit Office of the District Attorney in June of 2019.
 Tyler graduated with a B.A. in Political Science from Georgia Southern University and a J.D. from the University of Georgia School of Law.
 During law school, Tyler gained meaningful experience in criminal law working for a criminal defense attorney.
 Upon his graduation from law school, Tyler clerked for the Honorable Thomas “Britt” Hammond in the Toombs Judicial Circuit.
 During this distinguished clerkship, Tyler gained extensive insight into how the court operates, as well as various aspects of criminal litigation.

-Tyler is married to his high school sweetheart, Hailey, and they reside in Athens.
-When he is not busy working or commuting, Tyler enjoys playing guitar, going to concerts, and all things Georgia Southern.
+Tyler is lucky enough to be married to his high school sweetheart, Hailey.
+Outside of the courtroom, Tyler enjoys playing guitar, going to concerts, and all things Georgia Southern.

 Our Guiding Principles